Sharon Kinne: Arrest, investigation, and trial

 Police responding to Hotel La Vada arrested Sharon on charges of homicide and assault with a deadly weapon.
-Sharon maintained that she had not intended to harm Ordoñez, and that she had fired her weapon at Rueda because she feared that he, too, was coming to attack her.
+She maintained that she had not intended to harm Ordoñez, and that she had fired her weapon at Rueda because she feared that he, too, was coming to attack her.
 Police searched her purse, finding a gun and fifty cartridges, and then the couple's room at Hotel Gin, where they found two more guns and another supply of cartridges.

 Authorities took Pugliese into custody at the Hotel Gin, initially holding him without charge and later filing charges of entering the country illegally and carrying an unlicensed gun.
 The gun found in the couple's room that night was later proven through ballistics to be the same gun that killed Patricia Jones in 1960, but because Sharon had already been acquitted of that crime, she could not be charged again for it based on the new evidence.

 Pugliese was held at the Palacio de Lecumberri in Mexico City, while Sharon was initially placed in a women's prison before being transferred to Lecumberri for her trial.
 The couple were arraigned on September 26 and held for trial.
 In October, Sharon's Mexican attorney, Higinio Lara, filed a recurso de amparo, similar to a writ of habeas corpus, asserting that the Mexican government was violating her constitutional rights by holding her for a shooting committed in self-defense.
 The request was denied and both Sharon and Pugliese were tried in the summer of 1965.

 Pugliese, cleared of the charges against him, was deported to the U.S., but Sharon was convicted on October 18 of the homicide of Ordoñez.
-Despite rumors that she would receive probation and be deported like Pugliese, Sharon was instead sentenced to a ten-year prison term for the murder.
+Despite rumors that she would receive probation and be deported like Pugliese, she was instead sentenced to a ten-year prison term for the murder.
 When she was officially notified of the sentence the next day, she asserted that she would appeal her conviction.
 The appeal, rather than overturning her sentence, lengthened it.
-The three-man superior court which heard Sharon's case overturned one aspect of her conviction—charges of attempted robbery—but upheld her murder conviction and increased her sentence from ten to thirteen years, saying that her original sentence had been too lenient.
+The three-man superior court that heard the case overturned one aspect of her conviction—charges of attempted robbery—but upheld her murder conviction and increased her sentence to thirteen years, saying that her original sentence of ten years had been too lenient.

 Sharon was returned to the women's prison to serve her sentence.
 There, she was nicknamed "La Pistolera" ("the gunfighter"), a nickname subsequently adopted by the Mexican press.